occlum/occlum/demos/runtime_boot/README.md

     hostfs_source: *const i8,
     // HostFS target path, default value is "/host"
     hostfs_target: *const i8,
+    // An array of pointers to null-terminated strings
+    // and must be terminated by a null pointer
+    envp: *const *const i8,
 }
 ```

 In this demo, parameters values are provided as below.

+* **len**
+The length of the struct which should be the value of `size_of(user_rootfs_config)`.
+It is helpful for possible future extension.

 * **rootfs_key**
 The key to encrypt/decrypt the rootfs, here it is `"c7-32-b3-ed-44-df-ec-7b-25-2d-9a-32-38-8d-58-61".